 The IMPACT Index is a survey about the economic impact of incubators, accelerators, coworking spaces, and other types of entrepreneurship centers in communities across the United States.
 This page contains initial visualizations of the data collected thus far.
 The majority of respondents representing the entrepreneurship centers serve in senior management positions.
-A new intake cycle for the last fiscal year is opening soon.
+A new intake cycle for the last fiscal year is currently open.

 This report includes data from 248 participants.